mlhubber/colorize/README.md

 # Simple Colorization

-This [MLHub](https://mlhub.ai) package supports a pre-built model from [Yang Liu]() providing a very simple example of photo colorization using deep neural networks.
+This [MLHub](https://mlhub.ai) package supports a pre-built model from [Yang Liu](https://github.com/foamliu) providing an example of photo colorization using deep neural networks.
 For the demonstration a sample of provided black and white photos are colorized and displayed.
 You can add colour to your own local photos, a folder of photos, a photo on the Internet using the *color* command line tool.

 Visit the github repository for more details: https://github.com/mlhubber/colorize